swelf19/pggo/README.markdown

 );
 ```

-Tern uses the standard Go
+Pggo uses the standard Go
 [text/template](http://golang.org/pkg/text/template/) package so conditionals
 and other advanced templating features are available if needed.
 See the
 package docs for details.